Marketing Update

 Going forward, we’ll be providing marketing updates quarterly, with the next edition arriving in the July newsletter.
 Many businesses have told us they want greater visibility into how we’re growing Ethical Clothing Australia’s presence and promoting accredited businesses.
 These updates are designed to keep you informed about our work to boost brand awareness, engage consumers around the trade mark, promote local brands and manufacturers, and strengthen support for locally made products.

-For those haven’t met yetI’m Lei-Lani Terrell, Ethical Clothing Australia’s Operations Manager.
+For those haven’t met yetI’m Lei-Lani Terrell, Ethical Clothing Australia’s Operations Manager (pictured at right).
 A key part of my role is ensuring we deliver on our strategic plan, looking after the Ethical Clothing Australia team, and building greater customer awareness about our mission and our accredited businesses.

 What We’ve Been Working On